Benjo6/Mini-Project-2_Business-Process-Modelling/README.md

 ![](JavascriptTaskClient/PictureOfProcessJS.png)
 *Picture of the BPMN process for the approach with an external task client (javascript)*

-There is a small different between the two processes due to the console application not being able to send emails within the process (for some weird reason).
-Another difference, the console application doesn't contain a human task, because you can't execute a human task outside the server application.
+Due to the console application's inability to send emails (Camunda function) while the process is running, there is a slight variation between the two processes (for some weird reason).
+Another distinction is that the console application lacks a human task because such a task cannot be carried out independently of the server program.

 ### The Methods